 Zara grew up visiting museums, and loved the opportunity to learn about art, culture and history.
 But after some time, she noticed that these museums rarely highlighted African American contributions.

 “It wasn’t until my mom became a volunteer docent at the ArtCentre of Plano.
 She was a docent for the Kinsey Collection.
 It sparked my curiosity of wanting to know more about African American contributions that took place nationally and locally,” Zara said.
+Her mother was trained by Junior League of Collin County as a volunteer docent for the exhibition, a collaborative effort between the nonprofits.
 The Kinsey Collection celebrates the achievements and contributions of Black Americans from before the formation of the United States to present times.

 As she began working on her Gold Award project, Zara found out about the original Plano African American Museum in Douglass, our city’s historically Black neighborhood.
 The museum has been closed for years due to lack of funding.

 “It made me upset that there was so much history locked in that museum that no one knew about.
 I decided I wanted to get that information and share it with the local community and around the world,” Zara explained.

 She has built the online museum with the help of local residents Dollie Thomas, David Evans and Tamara Thomas, all descendants of the founders of Douglass.
 The online museum includes exhibits that were originally located in the physical museum as well as information that she has obtained from her reading and researching.